cdanielcadena/Scytalopus/README.md

 # Introduction

-This repository contains data employed for studies on phylogenetics and elevational distributions of birds in the genus *Scytalopus*.
+This repository contains data and results of studies on phylogenetics and elevational distributions of birds in the genus *Scytalopus*.

 The molecular datasets were used for analyses of phylogeny and diversification in: